Lucas Paquetá: Personal life

 Lucas has an older brother, Matheus, who also plays football.
 His nickname, Paquetá, refers to Paquetá Island and the eponymous neighborhood he grew up in; he is a big fan of funk carioca and sometimes imitates funk dance steps during his goal celebrations.
 He is married to Maria Eduarda Fournier, with whom he has two sons.
+He is a Christian.

 On 18 August 2023, an investigation into potential betting breaches by Paquetá was started.
 Following this, on 23 May 2024, he was charged with misconduct for alleged breaches of FA Rules E5 and F3.
 He faced four breaches of FA Rule E5.1 for his conduct during Premier League fixtures against Leicester City on 12 November 2022, Aston Villa on 12 March 2023, Leeds United on 21 May 2023, and Bournemouth on 12 August 2023, where it was alleged that he intentionally sought to receive a card from the referee to influence the betting market for personal profit.
 Additionally, Paquetá was charged with two breaches of FA Rule F3 related to failures to comply with FA Rule F2.
 Paquetá denied the charges and said he was "extremely surprised and upset" to be charged.

 In July 2025, Paquetá was cleared of the charges against him after a regulatory commission found the four charges to be "not proven" following a hearing.